 Fortunately, the problem has been solved due to the development of differential emission measure tomography (DEMT).

-DEMT was first introduced 10 years ago.
-It refers to a technique using time series of extreme ultraviolet imaging (EUV) to determine the 3D distribution of corona.
+DEMT has first introduced 10 years ago.
+It refers to a technique using a time series of extreme ultraviolet imaging (EUV) to determine the 3D distribution of corona.

 The technique has two steps.
 First, the time series of full-sun EUV images is inversed to find the 3D distribution of the EUV emissivity in each filter band of the telescope.
 Emissivity is the ability of a surface to radiate energy.

 Second, the emissivity found for all bands in a given coronal location is used as a constraint to infer the coronal local-DEM.
 All moments of the local DEM are taken and form the global maps of the solar corona.

 DEMT has been used in observing coronal structures and validating coronal models.
 It also helps extrapolate the coronal photospheric magnetic field.

 In the future, this technique will be used in comparative studies of the solar minima and research of the coronal radiative losses.